Our Meetings Are Held Thursday Nights at 7:00PM at the Thurmont Scouting, Inc. Building, 26 Elm Street

 IMPORTANT UPDATE: You must use this Annual Health & Medical Record (2019 Printing or later), when your AHMR expires you must use this form to renew your medical record.
 Click HERE for the AHMR.
 This form has all the instructions for filling out the new AHMR.
 And the BSA has published this Webpage listing risk factors you should be aware of while participating in Scouting.
 We have also put together a Webpage linking to other health forms you may find useful HERE.

-The Troop voted to go to Camp Roosevelt in Eddington, ME this coming year,so off we go.
-More information will be coming soon!
-You can find out more about Camp Roosevelt at their webpage by clicking this sentence.
+The Troop voted to go to Camp Roosevelt in Eddington, ME this coming year,but, due to a changed program it was later voted on by the Scouts to turn south instead and we are headed to Camp Rainey Mountain in Georgia instead!
+You can find out more about Camp Rainey Mountain at their webpage by clicking this sentence.
 Don't forget: Many Scouts have built up funds over the year with fundraising efforts, and their summer camp price is greatly reduced or already paid (depending on how much the Scout earned).
-Please see Ms. Young to see how much your Scout has in their account.
+Please see Ms. Young with ANY questions or to see how much your Scout has in their account.

 All Scouts MUST have a current BSA Medical Form (AB&C) on file with the Troop for Summer Camp.
 Medical Forms are valid for 1 year.
 Don't wait until springtime when it is VERY busy for physicals due to summer sports and summer camps, get your physicals as soon as possible.
 To check on your Scout's medical form, and its expiration date, please see Ms. Haines.